Divorce Rates Down as Young People Wait Longer to Get Married

 Drafting a cohabitation agreement is a great first step.
 This is basically a private contract between both partners that touches on many issues that can affect a relationship.
 Partners can address property concerns, including who gets what if they ever split up.
 This is a great device that can minimize stress and disputes when a longterm relationship ends.

 Are you living with a romantic partner?
 Are you thinking about getting married?
 Contact our Los Angeles divorce attorneys to learn about your legal rights and options.
-We offer a free consultation, so call today to speak with our skilled legal team.
+We offer a free case evaluation, so call today to speak with our skilled legal team.